SamWaggoner/SamWaggoner/README.md

 - 👋 Hello, I’m Sam Waggoner
-- 👀 I’m interested in learning new languages and expanding what I can do with code.
+- 👀 I’m interested in learning and expanding what I can do with code for backend development.
 - 🌱 I have experience with Python, Java, and C#.
-- 💞️ I use this site as a place to store some of my work and and also as a platform on which I can learn from others' code.
+- 💞️ I use this site as a place to store my work and and also as a platform on which I can learn from others' code.

 <!---
 SamWaggoner/SamWaggoner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.